garyexplains/examples/marble_pico_with_aht21/README.md

-Using an I²C AHT21 sensor with Qwiic (SparkFun)/STEMMA QT (Adafruit) connector on a Marble Pico
+Using an I²C AHT21 sensor with Qwiic (SparkFun)/STEMMA QT (Adafruit) connector on a Marble Pico via MicroPython

 Video: TBD